ajinkyapuar/AzureSDKs-Unity/README.md

 # Azure SDKs and Samples for Unity

-This is a series of experimenal Unity SDKs, samples, and documentation for using [Azure Services](https://aka.ms/azfreegamedev) with Unity 2017.1 or greater.
+This is a series of experimenal Unity SDKs, samples, and documentation for using [Azure Services](https://aka.ms/azfreegamedev) with Unity 2018.2 (or greater) thanks to Unity's support of .NET Standard and SSL/TLS fixes.

 Today, we have support for the following SDKs with more coming soon: